How to Burn Fat Without Losing Muscle

 Now, if you’re low on carbs and you keep increasing your exercise intensity, your body generally can’t break down fat fast enough.
 In that case, you may break down more muscle for fuel than you normally would.

-So when you ask, “Does fat or muscle burn first?”
+So when you ask, “Do you burn fat or muscle first?”
 The premise of the question is flawed.

 In the next section, I’m going to cover why people lose muscle when they diet.
 Then we'll talk about how to prevent muscle loss when you're losing weight.
 It’s really fascinating stuff to understand!